deadlyvipers/dojo_rules/introduction.md

-Hello master, my name is Lukas and I'm mastering GitHub with CodeSchool!
+Hello master, my name is Lukas and I'm mastering GitHub with CodeSchool JavaScript